sigven/pcgr/pcgrr/pkgdown/index.md

 ### Why use PCGR?

 The great complexity of acquired mutations in individual tumor genomes poses a severe challenge for clinical interpretation.
-There is a general scarcity of tools that can
+PCGR aims to be a comprehensive reporting platform that can

--   **i)** systematically interrogate cancer genomes in the context of diagnostic, prognostic, and therapeutic biomarkers,
+-   systematically interrogate tumor-specific variants in the context of diagnostic, prognostic, and therapeutic biomarkers,

--   **ii)** prioritize and highlight the most important findings, and
+-   prioritize and highlight the most relevant findings, and

--   **iii)** present the results in a format accessible to clinical experts.
+-   present the results in a format accessible to clinical experts.

-PCGR integrates a [comprehensive set of knowledge resources](articles/annotation_resources.html) related to tumor biology and therapeutic biomarkers, both at the gene and variant level.
-The application generates a tiered report that will aid the interpretation of individual cancer genomes in a clinical setting.
+PCGR integrates a [comprehensive set of knowledge resources](articles/annotation_resources.html) related to tumor biology and therapeutic biomarkers, both at the gene, and variant level.
+The software generates a tiered genome report that will aid the translation of individual cancer genomes for novel treatment strategies.

 ### Getting started